Analysis | What we learned from the final 2020 fundraising reports

 3. The GOP’s outside advantage in Georgia

 The numbers in these reports generally tell us about the portion of the election that’s over.
-But there’s one big part of it that’s ongoing: the two Georgia Senate runoffs that will determine control of chamber.
+But there’s one big part of it that’s ongoing: the two Georgia Senate runoffs that will determine control of the Senate.
 Democrats need to win both to get to 50-50 in the Senate and have Vice President-elect Kamala D. Harris break ties.

 So far it’s a bit of a mixed bag for Democrats, particularly when it comes to outside groups.

 The Democratic-aligned Senate Majority PAC, for example, had only about $2 million cash on hand as of Nov.
-24. The GOP-aligned Senate Leadership Fund, though, raised more than $70 million after Election Day and had more than $60 million left.
+24. The GOP-aligned Senate Leadership Fund raised more than $70 million after Election Day and had more than $60 million left.
 The latter group, which is affiliated with Senate Majority Leader Mitch McConnell (R-Ky.), and allied groups have already spent significantly more in Georgia than their Democratic counterparts.

 One thing the Democrats’ Senate Majority PAC did spend money on?
 The Lincoln Project, run by anti-Trump Republicans, to which it gave $550,000.